 It is very important to note that an infrared thermometer does not measure the internal temperature of the meat.
 This is a common misconception.
 What this type of thermometer will do is give you an instantaneous and accurate reading of the surface of the meat, coals, skillet, and area surrounding the grill.
 It will also read the temperature of anything or anyone you point it at, which will surely provide endless hours of entertainment during even the most boring grill day tasks.

-Now that you know what an infrared thermometer is and what it does, let’s have a look at some of the better models available to the modern griller.
+Now that you know what an infrared thermometer is and what it does, let’s have a look at some of the better models available for the modern griller.

-Which model of infrared thermometer is best for grilling?
+Which model of the infrared thermometer is best for grilling?

 The future is now!

 These are both great examples of infrared thermometers.
-The Etekcity does have the advantage of looking more like a laser blaster, but let’s be a little bit mature!
-After about five minutes of pew-pewing, you’re going to want the tool that will really up your grill game.
-Your best bet is probably the Maxsio.
-It has more features that are relevant to novice and expert griller alike, and it fits comfortably into your back pocket!
-Don’t worry—the kids can still run around zapping people with this one, too.
+Your best bet is probably the Etekcity Infrared Thermometer 1022D.
+It has more features that are relevant to novice and expert grillers alike, and it fits comfortably into your back pocket!

 Do you have a smoker?
-Learn all about how to find the best smoker thermometer here!
+Learn all about how to find the best smoker thermometer.